-- You must not treat a worker worse than another worker because you incorrectly think they have a protected characteristic (perception). - You must not treat a worker badly or victimise them because they have complained about discrimination or helped someone else complain, or done anything to uphold their own or someone else's equality law rights.
+- Your employer must not treat you worse than another worker because they incorrectly think you have a protected characteristic (perception). - Your employer must not treat you badly or victimise you because you have complained about discrimination or helped someone else complain or have done anything to uphold your own or someone else's equality law rights.

-For example: A worker who complains unsuccessfully but in good faith of sexual harassment by their manager is not given a bonus at the end of the year.
+Example - A worker who complains unsuccessfully but in good faith of sexual harassment by their manager is not given a bonus at the end of the year.
 If the reason for denying them the bonus is the complaint, this would almost certainly be victimisation.

-This also includes treating a worker badly because they have discussed with anyone (including a colleague, former colleague or trade union representative) whether they are paid differently because of a protected characteristic.
+This also includes treating you badly because you have discussed with anyone (including a colleague, former colleague or trade union representative) whether you are paid differently because of a protected characteristic.

-For example: A worker who is of Bangladeshi origin thinks he may be being underpaid because of his race compared with a white colleague.
-He asks the white colleague what he is being paid and the colleague tells him, even though his contract forbids him from disclosing his pay to other staff.
+Example - A worker who is of Bangladeshi origin thinks he may be being underpaid because of his race compared with a white colleague.
+He asks the white colleague and the colleague tells him, even though his contract forbids him from disclosing his pay to other staff.
 The employer takes disciplinary action against the white colleague as a result and dismisses him.
 This would be treated as victimisation.

-You must not harass a worker.
+Your employer must not harass you.

-For example: A worker is denied a bonus because she rejects her manager's sexual advances and instead reports him.
+Example - A worker is denied a bonus because she rejects her manager's sexual advances and instead reports him.
 The withholding of the bonus is a further act of harassment under the equality law definition as it is less favourable treatment because she has rejected his advances.

-In addition, to make sure that a disabled worker has the same access to everything that is involved in doing a job (including pay and benefits) as a non-disabled worker, you must make reasonable adjustments.
+In addition, if you are a disabled worker, to make sure that you have the same access, to everything that is involved in doing a job as a non-disabled worker, your employer must make reasonable adjustments.

-You must make reasonable adjustments to what you do as well as the way that you do it.
+Your employer must make reasonable adjustments to what they do as well as the way that they do it.

-You can read more about making reasonable adjustments to remove barriers for disabled people in Chapter 3.
+You can read more about reasonable adjustments to remove barriers for disabled people in Chapter 3.

-You must not discriminate against or harass or victimise a person in the ways described above even after your employment relationship with them ends if what you are doing arises out of and is closely connected to the employment relationship that you had with them.
+You must not be discriminated against in the ways described above even after your employment relationship with them ends if what they are doing arises out of and is closely connected to the employment relationship that you had with them.